varvet/serenade.js/README.md

 MyModel.collection('comments')
 ```

-Internally this just calls `property` with a specialized getter and setter, you
+Internally this just calls `property` with a specialized getter and setter.
-could create these kinds of macros yourself.

 ## Format